2024-2025

 RST-338 Green Discipleship

 Examines and analyzes current environmental problems in light of Christian social ethics and the Christian imperative to care for creation.
-Considers issues such as climate change, water, biodiversity, and non-human animals, among others, through the lenses of social justice, human dignity, and Chrisian moral theories surrounding environmental issues.
-Fulfills general education requirement for 300/400 level religious studies.
+Considers issues such as climate change, water, biodiversity, and non-human animals, among others, through the lenses of social justice, human dignity, and Christian moral theories surrounding environmental issues.
+Fulfills general education requirement for 300/400 level religious studies and Engaged Citizenship.
 Prerequisite: RST-105. [ 3 credits ]

 RST-340 Women in World Religions